ArduPilot/ardupilot/libraries/AP_HAL_ESP32/README.md

 |  servo5       |PIN22|SERVO-OUT5| avail  |
 |  servo6       |PIN21|SERVO-OUT6| avail  |

-If you don't get any PWM output on any/some/one of the pins while ardupilot is running, be sure you have set all of these:
+If you don't get any PWM output on any/some/one of the pins while ardupilot is running, be sure you have set all of these params:
 //ail
 SERVO1_FUNCTION = 4
 // ele